Understanding how ADHD medication and strategies improve focus.

 If you have been taking ADHD medications and have not experienced an improvement in your symptoms, visit your doctor and explain your experience.

-Your doctor will usually start at a low dose and gradually increase the dose until the right therapeutical dose for you is found.
+Your doctor will usually start at a low dose and gradually increase the dose until the right therapeutic dose for you is found.
 This is where there is an improvement in your symptoms without negative side effects.

 If higher doses of the medication are not helpful, your doctor might change your medication from an amphetamine ADHD medication to a methylphenidate medication or vice versa.
 A non-stimulant medication might be suggested, either alone or with a stimulant medication, as another option.